CORE4/fulmar/README.md

 It has (yet limited) support for MySQL / MariaDB and git.
 Remote databases can be accessed through an ssh tunnel.

+## Warning

+Version 1.10.0 of Fulmar removes some features that we (CORE4) rarely used and which caused the deployments to slow down the gems needed to be compiled against the installed libraries.
+If you need support to query databases (more than just dumps) or use dependencies, you will need to explicitly specify version `~> 1.9.0`.
+Fulmar 2.0 will support these features via plugins.

 ## Prerequisites

 Fulmar currently requires the [mysql2](https://github.com/brianmario/mysql2) gem which